YIZHE12/DataScienceMakeEasy/algorithm/README.md

 - a tree structure is pre-sorted so that left node < right node, children < parents

 <img src = images/BST.png height = 200>

+search, insert, delete - O(logN) for balanced BST, for unbalanced BST, it is O(N)